Wednesday, May 14, 2025

 "Dear brother Len,

-"Dear broth Len and sister Jennifer
+"Dear brother Len and sister Jennifer,

 In closing, we have much to praise God for, and many opportunities for you to join us in prayer.